Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Results

 While conventional wisdom suggests that question-answer correctness is most important, our results suggest that the \textit{conceptual content and structure of questions} is more important for models on learning plateaus.

 Figure \ref{fig:qual} shows qualitative examples of PQ questions at different stages of a sample \algoname training trajectory, exhibiting shifts in style and conceptual focus as the baseline student improves.
 We annotate synthetic questions with \texttt{Claude-4.5-Sonnet} as an oracle judge, and observe that only 32.8\% of PQ problems contain a fully correct solution, while 63\% are considered mathematically well-posed (Appendix \ref{app:taxonomy}).
 This suggests that for models stalled on a performance plateau, structural and contextual cues of a question are more important for kickstarting learning than a correct answer.
 Indeed, \intrinsic questions have \textit{higher} correctness (55\%) but perform worse, likely because of lack of diversity (Section \ref{sec:teacher-ablation}).
-Our experiments with \base, which, like \grounded and \intrinsic, is filtered for correctly formatted questions, show that question format alone is not behind these effects.
-A more detailed taxonomy of synthetic questions, including error types, is in Appendix \ref{app:taxonomy}.
+A more detailed taxonomy of error types is in Appendix \ref{app:taxonomy}.
 Meta-RL decreases question ambiguity errors relative to \base, validating the importance of question coherence over answer correctness.